Wave power: Point absorber buoy

 This device floats on the surface, held in place by cables connected to the seabed.
 The point-absorber has a device width much smaller than the incoming wavelength λ.
 Energy is absorbed by radiating a wave with destructive interference to the incoming waves.
 Buoys use the swells' rise and fall to generate electricity directly via linear generators, generators driven by mechanical linear-to-rotary converters, or hydraulic pumps.
 Energy extracted from waves may affect the shoreline, implying that sites should remain well offshore.

+One point absorber design tested at commercial scale by CorPower features a negative spring that improves performance and protects the buoy in very large waves.
+It also has an internal pneumatic cylinder that keeps the buoy at a fixed distance from the seabed regardless of the state of the tide.
+Under normal operating conditions, the buoy bobs up and down at double the wave amplitude by adjusting the phase of its movements.
+It rises with a slight delay from the wave, which allows it to extract more energy.
+The firm claimed a 300% increase (600 kW) in power generation compared to a buoy without phase adjustments in tests completed in 2024.

 Surface attenuator

 These devices use multiple floating segments connected to one another.
 They are oriented perpendicular to incoming waves.
 A flexing motion is created by swells, and that motion drives hydraulic pumps to generate electricity.
+The Pelamis Wave Energy Converter is one of the more well-known attenuator concepts, although this is no longer being developed.

 Oscillating wave surge converter

 These devices typically have one end fixed to a structure or the seabed while the other end is free to move.
 Energy is collected from the relative motion of the body compared to the fixed point.
 Converters often come in the form of floats, flaps, or membranes.
 Some designs incorporate parabolic reflectors to focus energy at the point of capture.
 These systems capture energy from the rise and fall of waves.